Bite-sized and oh-so-addictive, perogies are a fun little snack. But if you want a more balanced meal, you need to know what to serve with perogies.

 - Top the pierogi with the veggies, and add a dollop of sour cream.

 This Polish smoked sausage is ridiculously plump and juicy, and it tastes fantastic with perogies!

-Don’t have kielbasa on hand?
-Don’t be afraid to be experimental and explore other sausage options.
+Don’t have Kielbasa on hand?
+Don’t be afraid to be experimental and explore other smoked sausage options.

-Drizzle the veggies with some maple syrup for that extra dose of sweetness that will enhance the whole side dish even further.
-Pop it in the oven to caramelize and crisp up the vegetables.
+Drizzle the veggies with some maple syrup for that extra dose of sweetness.
+Then pop them in the oven to caramelize and crisp up.
+Yum!